eonyedikachi/CoffeeMachine/README.md

 # CoffeeMachine
-Coffee Machine that allow one create a variety of coffee
+Coffee Machine that allows one create a variety of coffee